Quarterbacking a comeback for a lost water resource in West Texas

 The reductions could be achieved in a variety of ways, including switching to less water-intensive crops and using more efficient irrigation practices.
 Another option is to offer financial assistance to landowners and urban water users to pump groundwater from a different aquifer formation with less connection to Comanche Springs, which is primarily tied to the Edwards-Trinity Aquifer.

-Significant funds are available to support these potential transactions.
-We are now working with Quantified Ventures and the Fort Stockton Economic Development Corporation to structure up to $5 million in financing to restore the springs’ flows and build out walking trails and other eco-infrastructure for visitors and local residents attracted to Comanche Springs and its many miles of creeks and canals.
+We have raised more than $1 million to support these voluntary transactions.
+We are now working with Quantified Ventures and the Fort Stockton Economic Development Corporation to structure financing that can help restore the springs’ flows and build out nature trails and other eco-infrastructure for visitors and local residents attracted to Comanche Springs and its many miles of creeks and canals.

 Texas Water Trade’s $2.6 million partnership with the USDA Natural Resources Conservation Service has given these efforts a critical boost.
 We continue to work with local stakeholders, including the City of Fort Stockton and the Middle Pecos Groundwater Conservation District, to attract key resources to restore this historical gem.

-This project is bold, but the benefits will be far-reaching.
+This pilot project is bold, but the benefits will be far-reaching.